sassypocoyo/hello-world/README.md

 ## 👋🏼 Hi there!
 I'm Diogo :)

 ### I'm a Software Engineering Student @ [UMinho](https://uminho.pt)
-- 📂 Currently learning frontend development
+- 📂 Currently learning Java & frontend development
 - 💾 Technology is an inspiration to me
 - 🌱 Fun fact: I do yoga sometimes